matheuscardinal/Cyclistic_CaseStudy/draft.md

 ALMOST THERE!

-Now we insert the rest of unique 'station_id' and 'station_name' into our new table and hoping to get my table with 834 unique values to start my analysis, who else is also excited here?
+Now we insert the rest of unique 'station_id' and 'station_name' into our new table and hopE to get my table with 833 unique values to start my analysis, who else is also excited here?

 ```pink
 -- INSERTING THE UNIQUE VALUES IN THE SOURCE OF TRUTH TABLE